haraka/haraka-plugin-geoip/README.md

 # DESCRIPTION

-GeoIP results are stored in connection.notes.geoip and connection.[results](https://github.com/haraka/Haraka/blob/master/docs/Results.md).geoip.
+GeoIP results are stored in connection.notes.geoip and the [haraka-results][3] object at `connection.results.geoip`.
 The following information is typically available:

     continent: NA,
     country:   US,